-Talking Stick Entertainment District:

-Get To Know Your Neighbor!
+Talking Stick Entertainment District: Get To Know Your Neighbor!

-Chef Julio Ramos, Chef at Tash, Talking Stick Resort As the grandson of a baker, Chef Ramos first developed his culinary passion as a child in Culiacán, Sinaloa, Mexico, where his talents were nurtured and took root in family tradition.
+Chef Julio Ramos, Chef at Tash, Talking Stick Resort

+As the grandson of a baker, Chef Ramos first developed his culinary passion as a child in Culiacán, Sinaloa, Mexico, where his talents were nurtured and took root in family tradition.
 He has been with Talking Stick Resort for a decade, previously holding positions at Wandering Horse Buffet and the awardwinning restaurant Orange Sky.
 He will continue to create new recipes for Tash, a memorable dining experience where guests can be immersed in flavorful bites and intoxicating aromas.

 Why did you want to become a chef and how did you get into this role?

 I started my professional life as a computer systems designer and as a teacher of the same, but cooking was always my hobby.
 I worked in restaurants while I was in school, but when I moved to the United States, that feeling for the city was intensified.
 When I started working in larger and more organized kitchens, learning different cuisines and cultures, it awakened in me, the desire to change my profession and put all my effort into learning more until I became the chef that I am now.

 How long have you been a chef?

 I have been a chef for more than seven years, but worked in kitchens for more than fifteen years.

 What does a typical work day look like for you?

-The first thing I do when I arrive is to check my emails, food orders and
+The first thing I do when I arrive is to check my emails, food orders and inventory.

-Julio Ramos, changed his profession as a computer systems designer to his true calling as a chef. inventory.
 I roll up my sleeves, greet the kitchen team, check reservations, check the freshness of the product in the coolers and the hot line.
 I then start a preparation list for the day, cook and taste, ensuring that every dish comes out perfect throughout the service.
-Do you have a favorite entrée or appetizer, why?